View Award Winners

 B. Administration

-C. Application and the Selection Process
+C. Application and Selection Process

-To qualify for Kuriki Award consideration, the potential candidate must be nominated by a member of the EP community at least three (3) months prior to the ERPS Conference.
+To qualify for Kuriki Award consideration, the potential candidate must be nominated by a member of the electric propulsion community The deadline for receipt of nominations is set by the KAC Chair that will be no less than three (3) months prior to the upcoming IEPC at which the award is to be presented.
 For consideration, the nominator must supply an application packet that includes:

 D. Award Evaluation Criteria (100 points total)

-1. Technical merit of the contributions described in the submitted application packet (40 points): The term technical merit is intended to cover the scholarship of the presented work on new and unique theoretical and/or experimental findings associated with any electric propulsion concept of interest to the ERPS.
+1. Technical merit of the contributions described in the submitted application packet (40 points).
+The term technical merit is intended to cover the scholarship of the presented work on new and unique theoretical and / or experimental findings associated with any electric propulsion concept of interest to the ERPS.

-E. Award Value
+F. Award Value